leowilkin/govuk-personal/template/README.md

 > You also will not be able to use the New Transport font.
 Use the Helvetica or Arial CSS font stacks instead.

-Helvetica has been substituted for GDS Transport.
+GDS Transport has been substituted for Helvetica.

 [Source: gov.uk](https://www.gov.uk/service-manual/design/services-for-government-users)

 ## Documentation

-Visit the [documentation](https://github.com/leowilkin/govuk-personal/blob/main/docs/components.md) for detailed guides on using the components and customizing your site.
+Visit the [documentation](https://github.com/leowilkin/govuk-personal/blob/main/docs/components.md) for detailed guides on using the components on your site.

 ## The Legal Bits